 Stir the water into flour until dough starts to form, then dump this mixture onto a lightly floured surface.
 Knead a few times until the dough comes together.

 This dough is fairly sticky to the touch but it should be workable (without large pieces sticking to your hands and pulling off the ball of dough).
-You may need to knead in an additional 1-2 tbsp of flour to achieve this texture.
+You may need to knead in an additional 1-2 tablespoons of flour to achieve this texture.

 Lightly oil the bowl you mixed dough in (to prevent dough from sticking) and place the ball of dough back into the bowl, covered with a kitchen towel/ tea towel.
-Allow to rise until doubled in size (30 minutes – 1 hour, depending on weather conditions).
+Allow to rise until doubled in size (30 minutes to 1 hour, depending on weather conditions).

-Apples for Vegan Fritters
+Step 2: Cook Apples for Vegan Fritters

 A major reason I like to make my own apple fritters is so I can ensure there’s plenty of apple in each bite.
 Many store-bought options do not have enough apples for my ideal fritter.